|

 game console, mobile phones etc. (Reference.)

-AT&T's U-verse IPTV is impressive but those getting U-verse IPTV
+AT&T's U-verse IPTV is impressive.

 with its IPTV software for service providers, allowing its video-game